rob-by06/netflix_sql_project/README.md

 FROM (
     SELECT
         CASE
-            WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
+            WHEN description ILIKE '%violence%' THEN 'Bad'
+            ELSE 'Good'
         END AS category
     FROM netflix
 ) AS categorized_content
 GROUP BY category;

 ```

-**Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
+**Objective:** Categorize content as 'Bad' if it contains 'violence' and 'Good' otherwise.
 Count the number of items in each category.

 ## Findings and Conclusion